jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/draft_1.md

 Now when you run `grunt lint` it will only run the `jshint` task against files that have changed since the last time the `jshint` task was run.
 So if you run the task and then edit a single JavaScript file, then when that file is saved that single file will only be linted as the `grunt-newer` task knows no other files need to be ran against JSHint again.

-## 8: Generate a boilerplate for... well, anything!
+## 7: Create a default Grunt.js setup starting point for all your projects

-Grunt has a built-in feature called `grunt-init` which allows you to define a template file that then gets dynamically injected with values that you the user enters when starting a new project.
+Grunt has a built-in feature called `grunt-init`, it allows you to define a template project structure that gets dynamically injected with configurable values when you start a new project.

+Its a command line tool configured by a JSON file.
+You set questions in the JSON file, these are answered on the command line, and the values are passed into the project template.

 For example, imagine you develop a lot of Node.js modules that you publish to NPM (Node Package Manager).
 Rather than you having to create the same folder struture and documentation README files over and over (but only changing minor details like the name of the library), you could create a template that `grunt-init` can use to set-up everything automatically for you.

-`grunt-init` asks you questions (that you define in your template file) - such as "what's the name of this module" and then when you type in "nodetasia2000" then the relevant script file is named that and any reference to the library in the code is named that also.
+## 8: Understand what each task does

+The biggest criticism of Grunt is that its slow.
+While Grunt does have some sub-optimal design decisions in it (which are being addressed in Grunt v1.0), a Grunt setup overloaded with tasks is obviously going to run slowly.

+For a project I recently worked on, we added a 90Kb data file for D3.js to compile into a map.
+This caused our grunt build to take over 2 minutes to render a concatenated JS file via [grunt-contrib-requirejs](https://github.com/gruntjs/grunt-contrib-requirejs) - not a great time to wait between saves.
+The build took this long because [grunt-contrib-requirejs] was creating a JS sourcemap for the concatenated file, a fruitless task for a data file with thousands of points.
+Blacklisting the data file brought the build back down to a few seconds.

+Ultimately, the best way to keep your Grunt.js setup maintainable, fast and scaleable is to understand what you are doing.
+Keep reading about Grunt.js; follow thought leaders like Ben Altman (@cowboy - the creator of Grunt.js), Sindre Sorhus (@sindresorhus - node.js superstar) and Addy Osmani (@addyosmani - workflow enthusiast) instead of blindly 'copy and paste'ing code into your project.
+Keep learning.